vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

-Because the objects that come with creating a window are not part of Vulkan itself, the first thing that you will need to do is to enable all non-core extensions required to draw a window. `vulkano_win` automatically provides them for us, so the only thing left is to pass them to the instance creation:
+Because the objects that come with creating a window are not part of Vulkan itself, the first thing that you will need to do is to enable all non-core extensions required to draw a window. `vulkano_win` automatically provides them for us, so the only thing left is to pass them on to the instance creation:

 ```rust
 use vulkano::instance::{Instance, Version};